magento/knowledge-base/docs/guides/kb-formatting-guide.md

 ## This is header
 ```

-This is a link to this anchor:
+This is a link to this header:

 ```markdown
 [this is link to the anchor in the same article](#this-is-header)
 ```

+If you need to reference an element other than header, use HTML to define the element to add use the [id attribute](https://www.w3schools.com/html/html_id.asp).
+You can then use Markdown or HTML to reference this ID.

 ## Tables